 The Tombs of Mekhu & Sabni I

 This joint tomb is arguably the most impressive of the four.
-Not only does it feature over a dozen columns, the color of its reliefs remains well-preserved.
+Not only does it feature over a dozen columns, but the color of its reliefs remains well-preserved.

 The Tomb of Sarenput I